zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I found this diagram extremely hard to understand.
+I found this diagram very hard to understand.
-It begs for supplemental English text to explain the basic ideas being presented.
+It begs for supplemental English text to explain the ideas being presented.
 Even the syntax is non-obvious: what does `1111111111111111111111111` mean?

 Maybe we have a fundamental difference of philosophy here.
-I get the sense that you are happy giving readers a few clues and leaving it to them to put the clues together.
+I get the sense that you are happy to give readers a few clues and leave it to them to put the clues together.
 Perhaps you don't mind if people have to stare at something for a while to figure it out?
 I don't agree with this approach: it results in wasted time, misunderstandings, and bugs.